Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo

 In this taxonomy, we divide the \class{C}-complex into four classes: \class{B}, \class{C}, \class{Ch}, \class{P}.
 The \class{P}-class is here defined for the first time in both albedo and spectral appearance, allowing us to move it from the \class{X}-complex and firmly establish it as part of the \class{C}-complex.
-Any object within the complex which exhibits the \class{h}-feature is classified as a \class{Ch}-type, even if it falls into \class{B} or \class{P}.
+Any object within the complex that exhibits the \class{h}-feature is classified as a \class{Ch}-type, even if it falls in \class{B} or \class{P}.
 The distribution of reflectance spectra and visual albedos for each class is shown in \cref{fig:class_spectra}.
 The heterogeneous yet continuous distribution of the \class{C}-complex members in latent space is illustrated in \cref{fig:ccomplex}.
-As change in slope and a broad feature around \SIrange{1}{1.3}{\micro\meter} are the main differentiators, the complex members split best in the $z_1$ and $z_4$ latent dimensions.\footnote{Note that we consider an absorption feature to be concave, while other works such as \citet{SpaceWeatherinLantz2018} define it as convex.} Note that the apparent diagonal gaps between the \class{C}- and \class{Ch}-class members in the lower part of \cref{fig:ccomplex} are an artifact of the spectral normalization and not of physical nature, as shown by the large number of asteroids which have samples on either side of the gaps.
+As change in slope and a broad feature around \SIrange{1}{1.3}{\micro\meter} are the main differentiators, the complex members split best in the $z_1$ and $z_4$ latent dimensions.\footnote{We consider an absorption feature to be concave, while other works such as \citet{SpaceWeatherinLantz2018} define it as convex.} We note that the apparent diagonal gaps between the \class{C}- and \class{Ch}-class members in the lower part of \cref{fig:ccomplex} are an artefact of the spectral normalisation (see \cref{subsub:spectra}) and are not of a physical nature, as shown by the large number of asteroids which have samples on either side of the gaps.

-\subsubsection{\class{B}-Types}
+\subsubsection{\class{B}-types}